-Returns: out - the value of the referenced table variable name - the name of thereferenced table variable
+Returns: out - the value of the referenced table variable name - the name of the referenced table variable varRef is a variable reference in the form of variable names or indexes.

-8.2.54.7 table.getvars
+8.2.55.7 table.getvars

 '''

 [out1, ...] = getvars (obj, varRef)

+Get values for one ore more table variables.

 '''

-Get values for one ore more table variables.